Roy Nielsen: Sabotage

 During World War II he was a member of the armed Norwegian resistance organization Milorg.
 He cooperated with Kompani Linge soldier Max Manus in the SOE Operation Bundle, sabotage missions directed towards German ships.
 The group experimented with home-made torpedoes.
 An attempt to hit a troop ship in Oslofjord was a failure, but a later attempt, in summer 1944, to hit a destroyer outside Moss was a partial success, as the ship was seriously damaged and out of action for seven months.

 Operation Bundle's greatest success was the sabotage against the German troop ship SS Donau in Oslofjord in January 1945.
 The intelligence organization RMO managed to find a weak point in the German guarding of the ship during docking time.
 From beneath a defunct goods lift in a building on the pier it was possible to reach the sea, by making a hole in the floor.
 A rubber boat and equipment was smuggled in by Alf Borgen in advance, and Nielsen and Manus came by to inflate the rubber boat some days before the arrival of SS Donau.
 When the ship arrived on 15 January, Nielsen and Manus simply walked into the pier area, passing the control point with ease as Nielsen deliberately slipped and fell right outside the gate.
 The two then entered the building, climbed down into the rubber boat, and placed ten limpet mines onto the side of the ship.
 One limpet mine was placed on a smaller vessel Rolandseck.
 During the sabotage Nielsen and Manus were kept safe by undercover pier worker Kåre Halvorsen, who also had made the hole in the floor.
 The bombs went off at 2300hrs when Donau was outside Drøbak, instead of in open sea as planned, and the captain managed to beach her.
 Later during the night Donau slipped off land and into somewhat deeper waters before settling.
 After the explosions on Donau the Germans feared that saboteurs had placed limpets on more ships and towed Rolandseck away from the pier and searched the ship side from rowing boats.
-No explosives were found and the loading of Rolandseck continued from a short time until the limpet exploded.
+No explosives were found and the loading of Rolandseck continued for a short time until the limpet exploded.
 The Germans were prepared for such a possibility and plugged the resulting hole with a large mat, saving the ship and allowing her to later be placed in dry-dock.